 Very few people become Full Professors before the age of 40; the average age of Full Professors is 55 and the average age when tenure is granted is at 39.

-Of all full-time academic faculty, some 42% are women, gradually rising over time (see the Digest of Education Statistics: 2009 for details).
+As od the 2014-2015 academic year, women made up 43.5% of the teaching staff at public universities and 41.7% of teaching staff at private universities (details, American Association of University Professors).
 Compared to other countries, the proportion of women is relatively high and decreases less within the academic hierarchy: 54% of Lecturers and Instructors, 47% of Assistant Professors, 40% of Associate Professors, and 32% of Full Professors are women.

 The tenure system is adopted as an internal policy among the majority of US universities, and provides for a relatively stable career, once tenure is achieved, usually at the level of Associate Professor.
 The Assistant Professor position usually is a tenure-track position, meaning that one is eligible for promotion to the position of Associate Professor after the required skills in teaching and research have been documented.
 There is some evidence to suggest that tenure-track university employment in US universities is becoming less universal.